Do carbs make you tired?

 - Flours (whether they contain gluten or not)

-While you likely know you should eat more food from the first group, it’s safe to say that for most of you in the first world, your carbohydrate intake is primarily of the refined variety.
-Compare this with your ancestors.
+I’m sure you know you should eat more food from the first group.
+However it’s safe to say that for most of us, the carbs we eat are mainly refined.
+Compare this with our ancestors.
 If your ancestors were of mixed European descent, it’s likely that they got only 30% of their calories by eating unrefined carbohydrates.

 How many carbs are you eating?

 For those of you unsure what I mean by the typical North American getting half of their calories from carbohydrates, imagine your daily food intake consists of 1700 calories total.
 Of this, 50% or 850 calories per day come from carbohydrate sources.

 If you want to find out exactly how many carbs you’re eating, download an app like cronometer or my fitness pal.
 Simply punch in the foods you eat for a few days and you’ll see precise percentages of proteins, fats, and carbohydrates.